sinova-dev/cursor-rules/mcp/README.md

 - Node.js 18+ installed
 - Internet connection for Figma API access
 - Access to Figma files you want to integrate

-#### **Troubleshooting**

-If you encounter issues:

-1. **Verify API Key**: Ensure your Figma API key is valid and has proper permissions
-2. **Check File Access**: Make sure you have access to the Figma files you're trying to integrate
-3. **Test Connection**: Use the Figma API directly to verify your token works
-4. **Review Permissions**: Ensure your Figma account has necessary permissions for file access

 #### **Resources**